This post is technically part 2 of what happened on my son’s graduation day.

 Until the parents were allowed to come on the stage and take pictures with the students.
 Then all hell breaks loose!
 Literally!

-A was all smiling, so happy to take pictures with his Dad even pulled out his signature silly faces to be captured on my camera.
+Alex was all smile, so happy to take pictures with his Dad even pulled out his signature silly faces to be captured on my camera.
 All that were gone by the time I got to his side.

 My heart whispered “Please no!” but it was too late.
 As soon as I look at him in the eyes, the waterworks started.
 I kneel down in front of him and asked “What’s wrong, Pumpkin?”